 TIP: The general methodology can be done for other gaps, like those related to race.
 This isn’t, however, the focus of this page.

 Despite this, Is There a Chance the Gender Pay Gap a Myth?

 As illustrated above, the pay gap isn’t a myth.
 There is a gender gap and a race gap in the United States of America.
-This means, not only is the gap real, but it hurts non-white women the hardest, especially Black and Latina according to studies I’ve seen.
+This means, not only is the gap real, but it hurts non-white women the hardest generally speaking (except in the case of Asian women), and especially Black and Latina women see the most severe gap according to studies I’ve seen.

 TIP: Equal pay for equal work can be proven.
 The fact there is a wage gap can be proven.
-The 77 cents, 78 cents, or 79 cents figure is open to debate so it isn’t the best foundation upon which to rest the argument.
+The 77 cents, 78 cents, or 79 cents figure is a result of specific methodology (as one can see in the studies below).
+All of this is open to debate, feel free to comment below.

 The gender pay gap is real and it is very likely some of this can be attributed to sex-based discrimination.

 With that said, discrimination based pay gaps are a complex problem of which the 77 cent talking point doesn’t begin to do justice.
 We need to take Pay Equity & Discrimination seriously, but that means being honest about where discrimination is and isn’t happening and how we can address it effectively.

 It is arguably a disservice to over-simplify the issue (as in this case, it has led to the idea that the gender gap and discrimination are myths by entities like PragerU).